WebAssembly/spec/md-proto/WebAssembly.md

 #### Q: Control-Flow Barrier Instruction Family

-These instructions either trap or reassign the current position, such that execution does not proceed to the instruction that lexically follows them.
+These instructions either trap or reassign the current position, such that execution doesn't proceed to the instruction that lexically follows them.

 #### L: Call Instruction Family